 Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

-Definitive Module Record - DMR Template updated June 2017
+Definitive Module Record - available at DMR template September 2018

 Destinations of Leavers from Higher Education (DLHE): collects information on what leavers from higher education (HE) programmes are doing six months after qualifying from their HE course (employed, engaged in further study and so on).
 The University of Plymouth DLHE Survey results can be accessed through the Corporate Information System (staff only).